Blessings of Obedience

 So the Israelites cried out to God and he replied, “Go and cry out to the gods you have chosen.
 Let them save you when you are in trouble.”
 Judges 10:14.

 Sometimes, as a Good Father who wants to teach us life lessons, God says this same thing to us today.
 If we have placed things other than God as our top priority, they are our gods.
-Let them save us.
+Why don’t we go to them to save us?

 If we put money ahead of God in importance in our lives, there will be situations where God lets us learn the hard way that money is not our security.
 It disappears, it turns into a nightmare when we use credit, and the stuff we buy with it only makes us happy for a little while.
 Have you and I learned this yet?

 Relationships – people are flawed.
 Unconditional love only comes from God.
-My husband, my wife, my friends, my children cannot be my first priority.
+My spouse, my children, my relationships cannot be my first priority.
 God didn’t create our lives to work that way.
 When we put him first, he helps us with everything else and its much better than we could do on our own.
 Have you and I learned this yet?

 Careers – money, recognition, power, prestige often distract us from God.
 Sadly, tragically, we can find that we were struggling so hard for so many years to climb up what looks like the ladder to success only to find that the ladder we are so desperately climbing is up against the wrong wall.
 At the end, there’s a huge, disappointing fall.
 Have you and I learned this yet?